GeoDerp/MyAI/README.md

         # Recommended: create a user network so the agent container can reach RamaLama by name
         podman network create myai-net || true

     # Run the web UI on the same network as your RamaLama server.
 The web UI listens on 8081.
+    # CPU-only defaults keep RamaLama in safe mode on shared hosts.
-        podman run -d --name myai-webui --network myai-net -p 8081:8081 myai-webui
+    podman run -d --name myai-webui --network myai-net -p 8081:8081 \
+        -e CPU_ONLY_MODE=1 -e GPU_LAYERS=0 myai-webui

+> **CPU-only deployments**
+>
+> Set `CPU_ONLY_MODE=1` and `GPU_LAYERS=0` for every web UI or API deployment when no
+> dedicated GPU is available.
+These hints allow the Adaptive LLM handler to extend timeouts,
+> shrink chunk sizes, and avoid partial results during long synthesis runs (for example, the
+> EDTA timeout regression we recently fixed).
     ```

 3.  **Open your browser:**